wp-plugins/simple-graph/readme.txt

                 + grapher/
                       # graph.php

 Finally, insert a code similar to the one below to your Wordpress theme, for example in the sidebar.php file.
 The essential part is calling the pjm_graph() function.
+Note!
+If you are using widgets, of course you don't need to edit any files.

 `<?php if (function_exists('pjm_graph')) { ?>
 <li><h2>The Project</h2>